anju-thute/Templates/README.md

 * Grouping of templates??
 * Specify upper and lower bounds
 * Type of input widget (eg text box, slider, etc. )
+* Ordering and grouping of elements (eg which of the text boxes should come first in the GUI, do some belong under a common header, eg coverage of vaccine by age-group)